 Old Spitalfields Market is no longer just a Sunday destination, it has evolved into a tourist hot-spot offering a variety of themes and events through the weeks and the year.
 Each and every Thursday is Spitalfields Antique Market.
 Offering a breathtaking mix of vintage collectibles and antique treasures.

-Fridays are specifically tailored for the clothes shoppers and art lovers with haberdashery from around the world and priceless designs of inspiring local talents.
+Fridays are specifically tailored for clothes shoppers and art lovers with haberdashery from around the world and priceless designs of inspiring local talents.
 It is also the perfect day to walk around Old Spitalfields Market and inspect the wide range of public art which is displayed outside the market.
 And also vinyl lovers won’t be left wanting as the first Friday of each month sees a record fair come to the marketplace where dealers from across the city bring high quality and rare vinyl records to the center.
 Bargain hunters can quickly bolster their collections and the more serious collector can find the rare gem they were hunting for.
 Prices can generally stand a little high, especially when it comes to items that attract tourists but as it is (so often) the case – negotiation is key.

 Saturdays at Spitalfields are themed throughout the year each week, from affordable vintage and fashion designers to the finest of Old Spitalfields Market traders.
 Beer festivals happen each season giving visitors the chance to taste some of the city’s newest Craft Beer inventions whilst browsing the stalls.
 There are also regular Swing Festivals, Tango evenings and a whole host of events aimed to celebrate the rich history and culture surrounding Old Spitalfields Market.

-Monday through to Wednesday are general market trader days that are made for strolling around for hours to admire the vintage clothing stalls and niche boutiques.
+Monday through to Wednesday is general market trader days that are made for strolling around for hours to admire the vintage clothing stalls and niche boutiques.
 The regular stalls of Old Spitalfields Market during weekdays are a great place to find something of excellent quality and the quieter surroundings let the specialist art dealers emerge from the shadows like the Ripper himself.

 Eating in Old Spitalfields Market

-Tease your taste buds and relax from browsing the stalls with the huge selection of traditional restaurants as well as high class exotic street food vendors inside the market hall.
-From London’s most famous fish and chips shop to modern French cuisine and Asian Fusion, this is a place for everyone to unleash their inner gourmet.
+Tease your taste buds and relax from browsing the stalls with the huge selection of traditional restaurants as well as high-class exotic street food vendors inside the market hall.
+From London‘s most famous fish and chips shop to modern French cuisine and Asian Fusion, this is a place for everyone to unleash their inner gourmet.

-The many award winning restaurants and cafes in Old Spitalfields Market are quickly becoming East London’s top spot for eating out and attract weekly thousands of foodies from around the globe.
-Wine bars and modern pub food offer a relaxing escape from the busy market floor, where family friendly eateries and delightful cafes offer a more peaceful environment than the sometimes very busy benches provided for the street food vendors.
+The many award-winning restaurants and cafes in Old Spitalfields Market are quickly becoming East London‘s top spot for eating out and attract weekly thousands of foodies from around the globe.
+Wine bars and modern pub food offer a relaxing escape from the busy market floor, where family-friendly eateries and delightful cafes offer a more peaceful environment than the sometimes very busy benches provided for the street food vendors.

 Public Art at Old Spitalfields Market